What is ‘Positioning, Navigation and Timing’ (PNT)?

 Ground-Based Augmentation Systems (GBAS)

-Similar to SBAS, GBAS improves the accuracy, integrity, continuityand availabilityof GNSS by correcting signal measurement inaccuracies and providing data regarding GNSS signals.
-However, the system is terrestrial-based and consists of a network of ground stations installed regionally.
+Similar to SBAS, GBAS improve the accuracy, integrity, continuity and availability of GNSS by correcting signal measurement inaccuracies, and by providing essential operational data.
+However, unlike SBAS, GBAS is based terrestrially — consisting of a network of ground stations installed across Earth’s regions to maximise coverage.
 GBAS conducts safety-critical activities such as monitoring air traffic control.

 More information regarding GBAS may be found on the Federal Aviation Administration website.